nikrad/ConnectFour/README.md

 ## How to run

-1. Make sure you've installed the app's dependencies from the `requirements.txt` file:
+First, make sure you've installed the app's dependencies from the `requirements.txt` file:

 ```
 pip install -r requirements.txt
 ```

-2. Check that your Redis server is running and update `REDIS_CONNECTION_SETTINGS` in `game_store.py` if necessary.

-3. Run the Flask web server:
+Check that your Redis server is running and update `REDIS_CONNECTION_SETTINGS` in `game_store.py` if necessary.
+Then run the Flask web server:

 ```
 python app.py
 ```

-4. Visit `http://localhost:5000` in your browser to start a new game.
+Lastly, visit `http://localhost:5000` in your browser to start a new game.
 Have fun!